2015 U-19 Asia Rugby Championship

 The 2015 U-19 Asia Rugby Championship is an international rugby union competition for Under 20 national teams in Asia.
 The winners, Hong Kong, secured a berth at the 2016 World Rugby Under 20 Trophy by winning the top division.

 Top division

-The top division was hosted by Singapore at the Yio Chu Kang Stadium from 13–19 December 2016.
+The top division was hosted by Singapore at the Yio Chu Kang Stadium from 13 to 19 December 2016.